mytoandeptrai/Leetcode-Practice/README.md

 # Leetcode Practice
- Stupid person is praticing excercises
+ A stupid person is practicing exercises